How do you create a business differentiation strategy?

 For instance: "Yes, I could create scarves in more ethical ways.
 Figuring out the best way to do this would require some research but I am aware of other people who are doing something similar and pay people a fair wage so it's definitely possible."

 In the case of Cursed, a potential answer could have been: "Heck yes!
 I can create a retelling of the Arthurian legend and put a woman in the front and center of the show.
 And while we're at it, why not make Arthur Black?"

 Do enough customers care about this one thing?

 After you have identified something that your competitors don't do so well and that you could do better if you put some effort into it, it's time to do customer research to find out if this could give you a competitive advantage.

 Concretely, you want to know if enough customers care enough about this one thing you could do better to make it worth your time.
 If you did this better than your competitors, would they buy from you instead?

 This step requires quite a bit of research.
-In addition to other forms of research, you also should directly talk to some customers.
+In addition to other forms of research, you also should directly talk to some people in your target audience.